stefanofa/awesome/README.md

 *   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React, Vue, Solid and Svelte.

-*   [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe typescript SQL query builder
+*   [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe TypeScript SQL query builder

 *   [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins